Enthalpiex/Eccirian-Encrypt/README.md

 ## Next-generation file encryption solution

 **Eccirian Encrypt** is a security-focused Obsidian plugin which provides safe and seamless file encryption.
-The plugin adds file-level encryption and decryption capabilities to your vault, using AES-256-GCM and ECC-P-256 cryptographic encryption algorithms.
-By introduces custom file extensions and read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
-It is also the only plugin that supports one-click encryption of all link attachments.
+The plugin uses AES-256-GCM and ECC-P-256 algorithms, and introduces custom file extensions and read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
+It is also the only plugin (so far) that supports one-click encryption of all link attachments.

 ![Demo](https://github.com/user-attachments/assets/d8fe356c-e66e-41c8-8b44-2eb7f93095c2)

 ## Features

-Eccirian Encrypt provides file-level encryption inside Obsidian.
+You could:

 - Encrypt notes and linked attachments together
 - Two file modes: